spryker/spryker-docs/docs/pbc/all/payment/unzer/install-unzer/install-and-configure-unzer.md

 ---
-title: Install and configure Unzer modules
+title: Install and configure Unzer
-description: Install and configure the Unzer module to work in the Spryker Commerce OS.
+description: Install and configure Unzer to work in the Spryker Commerce OS.
 last_updated: Jun 22, 2022
 template: feature-integration-guide-template
 related: